alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Do not use master or slave.

 ### conduct of business rules

 Lower case.

 ### Construction Industry Scheme

 Use title case when referring to the actual Construction Industry Scheme (CIS, not the CIS).

 ### Construction Industry Scheme Online/CIS Online

 Title case.

 ### consultation responses

 Lower case.

 ### continuous improvement

 Lower case.

 ### contractions

-Avoid negative contractions like can’t and don’t.
+Avoid negative contractions like can't and don't.
 Many users find them harder to read, or misread them as the opposite of what they say.
 Use cannot, instead of can't.

-Avoid should’ve, could’ve, would’ve, they’ve too.
+Avoid should've, could've, would've, they've too.
 These can also be hard to read.

 ### co-operation

 Hyphenated.